weewx/weewx/docs_src/reference/weewx-options/engine.md

 Once data have been processed, services in this group archive them.
 There are two, and they talk to each other only through the `NEW_ARCHIVE_RECORD` event:
-`StdArchiveGenerator` turns LOOP packets into archive records and emits the event, `StdArchiveStore` listens for it and writes to the database.
+`StdArchiveCreator` turns LOOP packets into archive records and emits the event, `StdArchiveStore` listens for it and writes to the database.
 Either one can be replaced on its own.
-An extension that builds records some other way takes the place of the generator; a second `StdArchiveStore`, given another data binding, saves the same records to another database.
+An extension that builds records some other way takes the place of the creator; a second `StdArchiveStore`, given another data binding, saves the same records to another database.

 `weewx.engine.StdArchive` does both jobs in one service.
 Configurations written